 2. Suppose you need to password protect the folder “Test A” in Documents.
 Control-click “Test A” in Finder and choose Get Info.

-5. Type ls and hit Return.
+5. Type ls and press the Return key.

 6. Type zip –er TestAProtected.zip “Test A”.
 Here “TestAProtected” is the name you give to the ZIP file.
 Hit Return.